 When I gave birth, I just wore the gown that the hospital provided.
 Don’t get me wrong, I love the photos of me in the hospital gown because it’s obvious that I’m at the hospital and about to give birth.
 But man, those hospital gowns are not flattering at all.
 Most hospitals now allow you to bring your own gown, so why not bring something both comfortable and cute?
 There are so many cute and comfy ones on Amazon.
 Go pick out your favorite! (affiliate link) You can also wear this after the birth!

-4. If modesty is important to you, try a wearing a loose skirt during labor.
+4. If modesty is important to you, try a wearing a loose skirt during labor for birth photography.

 When wearing a loose knit skirt, you can walk around the room or labor in different positions with modesty.
 And when active labor begins, you can wear nothing underneath.